treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

 {:toc}

 # Glue / Hive Metastore Intro
-This part contains a brief explanation about how Glue/Hive metastore works with lakeFS
+This part contains a brief explanation about how Glue/Hive metastore work with lakeFS

-Glue/Hive Metastore stores metadata related to Hive and other services (such as Spark and Trino).
+Glue and Hive Metastore stores metadata related to Hive and other services (such as Spark and Trino).
-The Metastore contains metadata such as the location of the table, information about columns, partitions and many more.
+They contain metadata such as the location of the table, information about columns, partitions and many more.

 ## Without lakeFS
 {: .no_toc }
 In order to query the table `my_table`, Spark will:
-* Request the metadata from Hive Metastore (steps 1,2)
+* Request the metadata from Hive metastore (steps 1,2)
 * Use the location from the metadata to access the data in S3 (steps 3,4).
 ![metastore with S3](../assets/img/metastore-S3.svg)